schickling/chromeless/README.md

 ## Chromeless can be used for...

 * Running 1000s of **integration tests in parallel** ⚡️
-* Crawling the web
+* Crawling the web & automated screenshots
-* Automated screenshots
 * Bots that require a real browser
-* *Pretty much everything you've used PhantomJS, NightmareJS or Selenium before*
+* *Pretty much everything you've used __PhantomJS, NightmareJS or Selenium__ before*

-See [examples](/examples) for some inspiration 💡
+See [examples](/examples) to see what can be done.

 ## How it works

+There are two ways to use Chromeless:

+1. Locally
+2. Via Proxy

 *TODO*